pyxelr/recommendations-for-engineers/README.md

 ## 🌐 Blogs

+> [!TIP]
-It's best to collect all your favourite sites into the RSS feed reader like [Inoreader](https://inoreader.com/).
+> It's best to collect all your favourite sites into the RSS feed reader like [Inoreader](https://inoreader.com/).
-You can also discover more tech blogs with [Blogging for Devs](https://bloggingfordevs.com/trends/).
+> You can also discover more tech blogs with [Blogging for Devs](https://bloggingfordevs.com/trends/).

 ### business